jleben/paw2019/tutorial/onsets.md

 For example, the following computes the difference between consecutive elements of `energy`:

-    y[n] = energy[n+1] - energy[n];
+    energy_dif[n] = energy[n+1] - energy[n];

 **Challenge:**

-- Define `y` so that it contains a value of 1 when the energy increases significantly and 0 otherwise.
+- Define `y` so that it is true when the energy increases significantly and false otherwise.
-- You may notice that `y` still contains multiple consecutive 1s for each clap.
-Try modifying the code to only output the first out of a group of 1s for each clap, and 0 otherwise.
+- You may notice that `y` still contains multiple consecutive true values for each clap.
+Try modifying the code to convert the true values other than the first within a group to false.